theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 Progress in Blackmere is measured through seasons of care rather than singular victories.
 Each restoration, harvest, invention, meal, and shared task builds upon the last.
 The player's ability to gently manipulate time reinforces this philosophy, allowing extra care to be given where it matters most.
 This care can be allotted to helping crops grow faster, crafting inventions through better testing, and letting townspeople feel supported rather than rushed.
 Time is not used to escape effort, but to ensure that effort leads to something meaningful.

 As the town stabilizes and begins to thrive, the lives of its people start to open outward again.
 Those who once questioned their decision to stay rediscover purpose in their work.
 New opportunities emerge through restored trade, improved resources, and renewed confidence.
 Relationships deepen, families plan for the future, and prosperity returns.
 Blackmere becomes a place where living is no longer defined by what was lost, but by what was being built.
-Just a few years after the flood, this renewal will help earn the town's right to keep thriving instead of being repossessed by the government.
+This renewal is eventually tested directly by the government.
+Regent Rupert returns on Spring 1 of Year 3 to determine whether Blackmere has become structurally, economically, civically, and socially viable.
+A town that remains borderline receives one final year and a targeted reassessment on Spring 1 of Year 4 rather than an immediate game-over state.

 Much of the player's journey centers on thriving as an inventor, letting those inventions help to restore what the flood left behind: homes, relationships, and endeavors suspended in time.
 By helping bring these out into the light, the player honors the past while allowing the town to move forward.
 Over time, the manor once again becomes the center of collaboration and warmth.
 The bell rings with steady assurance, and Blackmere settles into a hopeful and prosperous rhythm.